For questions, contact Jay at:

 Dr. Jay A. Olson is a Postdoctoral Fellow at the University of Toronto.
 He previously completed a PhD at McGill University and a postdoctoral fellowship at Harvard University.
 He develops behavioural interventions targeting issues ranging from jet lag and shift work fatigue to smartphone addiction.

 Despina Z. Artenie, MSc is a PhD student in Clinical Psychology at the Université du Québec à Montréal.
 Her work focuses on interventions to improve well-being.
 She previously completed a Master’s degree at McGill University studying the effects of evening light exposure on fatigue and work performance in healthcare.

-Mariève Cyr, MSc is an incoming resident doctor in Psychiatry at McGill University.
+Dr. Mariève Cyr is a psychiatry resident at McGill University.
 She completed her Master’s degree at McGill on the impacts of evening light on shift workers.
 Her current work focuses on bridging the gap between laboratory studies and clinical applications to optimise patient care.